Home

 A dead or intermittent ignition system on a BMW motorcycle may also be caused by the throttle cables shorting out against the coil terminals up under the tank.
 Check the routing.

 Just about any auto condenser will work to make your BMW run again.
-It need not even mount up to the original place on your BMW motorcycle.
+It need not even mount up to the original place in your BMW motorcycle.
 It can be mounted at the coils under the tank.
-Just cut the wire to the original condenser and attach the “new” one to the coil terminal that goes to the points.
+Just cut the wire to the original condenser and attach the "new" one to the coil terminal that goes to the points.

 Dwell for BMW motorcycles

-A lot has been made of the dwell angle, and it can be very important to the proper operation of an internal combustion engine.
+A lot has been made of the dwell angle and it can be very important to the proper operation of an internal combustion engine.
 The dwell angle is the number of degrees of rotation of the crankshaft or distributor during one cycle that the points are closed.
-The dwell became more important as engines had more cylinders and would attain higher rpm.
+The dwell became more important as engines had more cylinders and/or would attain higher rpm.
 For a distributor to provide a spark to 8 cylinders, its rotation is divided into 8 parts.
 Each is identical.
 The points are closed for a very short time.
-The more cylinders, the less time.
+The more cylinders the less time.
 The higher the rpm, the shorter the time.
-An engine with 8 or more, cylinders and operating at a high rpm will need to have the points closed a long time to get the “charge” built up in the coils.
-You may investigate this in great detail by inserting “ignition dwell” into Google.
+An engine with 8, or more, cylinders and operating at a high rpm will need to have the points closed a long time to get the "charge" built up in the coils.
+You may investigate this in great detail by inserting "ignition dwell" into Google.

 Points float